 § Include one to three images, showing attractive views of your project.

 Get an individual zoom grading session with

-Professor Buss or a TA, no later than Wednesday morning June 8.
-If you wait
+Professor Buss or a TA, no later than Wednesday morning December 7.
+If you

-until June 6 (Monday) to get graded, you will need to make a timed appointment.
+wait until December 5 (Monday) to get graded, you will need to make a timed

-If you get graded during the tenth week of classes, grading is “drop-in” and on
+appointment.
+If you get graded during the tenth week of classes, grading is “drop-in”

 Hint: Make sure your texture .bmp files are not too large.
 This can done be in Paint on Windows (Use the “resize” button, and shrink the size, maintaining the aspect ratio.)
 If your texture map files are huge, you may be able to reduce their size substantially without losing much image quality.
 This will help make your program load textures faster, and make it easier upload to gradescope.

 1. Pick a project of your choosing.
 Guidelines for this include:

 a.
 Your program must use OpenGL in the spirit of this course.